See a Doctor Within 15 Minutes

 Cognitive Function

-Many seniors will tell you that exercise is essential to maintaining their cognitive function.
+Many seniors will say exercise is essential to maintaining their cognitive function.
 However, several studies have found regular physical activity to help improve overall memory and attention while reducing the risk of developing dementia and other age-related cognitive conditions.

 Additionally, regular exercise is known to increase levels of specialized proteins in the brain that are responsible for helping to form new neurons (brain cells) and strengthening connections in the brain.